A workshop for professional developers presented by

 Pier 15, San Francisco, California

-In this five-day workshop you'll explore ways to support classroom teachers in moving from structured, hands-on science with teacher-prescribed directions to a more inquiry- based approach where students take more responsibility for their learning.
-(To preview a workshop activity, click here.)
+In this five-day workshop you'll explore ways to support classroom teachers in moving toward an inquiry-based approach in which students take more responsibility for their learning.
+(Preview a workshop activity.)

 carry out a series of activities that illuminate the principles of inquiry-based learning;

-practice science inquiry as it relates to the science practices illuminated in the Next Generation Science Standards;
+practice science inquiry as it relates to the science practices that are core to the Next Generation Science Standards;

-learn how to apply these activities in your professional development program; and
+learn how to apply these activities to different professional development programs; and

 examine the techniques of effective professional development design, such as how to sequence activities, match activities to learning goals, and facilitate discussions to advance teachers’ thinking and practices.